-There are many religions that specifically forbid the consumption of pork.
-The meat is considered “unclean” and non-kosher.
+There are many religions that specifically forbid the consumption of pork, a meat that is considered unclean.
 Is there a reason for this?
 Is there more to this religious teaching that we should all be aware of?

-Pigs are scavengers by nature, which means that they will eat almost anything, including rotten food, feces, urine, carcasses and even cancerous growths.
-Unfortunately the digestive system of a pig is incapable of effectively removing these accumulated toxins from the body because a pig will digest its food entirely in about 4 hours.
-This is simply not long enough to remove the excess toxins that were ingested, these toxins are then stored directly in the fat cells and organs of the pig itself.
+Science now suggests there are some very practical reasons why people were wise to avoid pork.
+Pigs are scavengers by nature, which means that they will eat almost anything, including rotten food, faeces, urine, carcasses, and even cancerous growths.
+Unfortunately, their digestive systems are incapable of effectively removing these accumulated toxins from their bodies, because a pig will digest its food entirely in about four hours.
+This is simply not long enough to remove the excess toxins that were ingested, which means these toxins are then stored directly in the pig’s fat cells and organs.

 “Sweating like a pig” yet?
-Ironically enough, that statement isn’t true -pigs do not have sweat glands which means they are unable to remove excess toxins by sweating (like we do).
-So naturally this means that pork meat would be a much more toxic meat than others and when you consume it you would be taking in those toxins as well.
-With our current environments, we really don’t need to expose our bodies to even more toxins if we don’t have to.
+Ironically enough, pigs do not have sweat glands, which means they can’t remove excess toxins by sweating (like we do).
+These two factors make pork meat inherently more toxic to consume, and in our current environment, we really don’t need to expose our bodies to even more toxins if we don’t have to.

-Ground pork was more likely to be contaminated than pork chops.
-This pork also tested positive for other contaminants including a controversial drug called ractopamine, which is banned China and Europe.
-Many of the bacteria that were found in the pork were actually resistant to multiple antibiotics, which makes treatment problematic and potentially lethal if you were to get sick.
+Ground pork was more likely to be contaminated than pork chops, and also tested positive for other contaminants, including a controversial drug called ractopamine, which is banned in China and Europe.
+Many of the bacteria found in the pork were actually resistant to multiple antibiotics, which means, if you were to get sick, treatment would be difficult.

-Pigs are a host to a number of parasites, viruses and other organisms, many of which can be directly transmitted to humans, some include:
+Pigs are host to a number of parasites, viruses, and other organisms, many of which can be directly transmitted to humans.
+Some include:

-The study does indicate that if you were to cook the pork properly you can reduce the risk of the these parasites affecting you, but there is no guaranteed temperature for safety when it comes to pork.
+The study does indicate that if you cook pork properly, you can reduce the risk of the these parasites affecting you, but there is no guaranteed temperature for safety when it comes to pork.

-If you still choose to consume pork, follow the following guidelines to increase safety.
+If you still choose to consume pork, follow the below guidelines to increase safety.

 As issued by Consumer Reports: